Bira/octopus-carnival/_drafts/wir-tnv-blackfang-gnolls.md

 ## The Numbers

-The Blackfang are typical gnolls, so they're Medium Natural Humanoids and their signature ability is **Pack Attack**, giving them a +5 damage bonus against targets adjacent to two or more of their allies.
+The Blackfang are gnolls, so they're Medium Natural Humanoids and their signature ability is **Pack Attack**, giving them a +5 damage bonus against targets adjacent to two or more of their allies.
 We see several group-specific stat blocks below, and they combine well with the more generic gnoll stats